 Category: Builder, Architect

 Matthew Bell was a builder, stone carver and architect.
-His work is featured on numerous buildings throughout the city, including several of his own residential homes on Albert Street and Water Street. as well as the Basilica of our Lady and the portico of "Moreton Hall", the residence of F.W.
+His work is featured on numerous buildings throughout the city, including several of his own residential homes on Albert Street and Water Street, as well as the Basilica of our Lady and the portico of "Moreton Hall", the residence of F.W.
 Stone, now a central architectural feature located on Johnston Green at the University of Guelph.
-Bell's work is also featured on the Old City Hall (1856-57, architect Willam Thomas).
+Bell's work is also featured on Old City Hall at 59 Carden Street (1856-57, architect Willam Thomas).

 Source: Biographical Dictionary of Architects in Canada.